graezykev/ts-eslint-standard-js/steps.md

 ## 4. Automate Linting and Formatting

-This part we're going to add checking and formatting commands to your project's npm scripts, so that you can do some batched jobs, or run them in your **CI workflows**, **[Git Hooks](https://github.com/graezykev/normalise-your-git-commit-and-push/blob/main/steps.md)** etc.
+In this part, we're going to add checking and formatting commands to your project's npm scripts, so that you can do some batched jobs, or run them in your **CI workflows**, **[Git Hooks](https://github.com/graezykev/normalise-your-git-commit-and-push/blob/main/steps.md)** etc.

 ### Linting Command